CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

 1. In the **before.html** file, Select the given code and press **Ctrl + I** to access the GitHub Copilot chat.
 Provide the given prompt and press enter.

    ```
-   Add a label to the selected code.
+   Add a label to the selected code
    ```

    ![](../media/labelaccept.png)